The best hidden coffee spots on the Sunshine Coast

 Shop 23b/15 Heathfield Rd, Coolum Beach

-Compound Surf Espresso is a non-for-profit organisation whose profits go to Christian Surfers Australia.
-Run by local surfers Abe Andrews and Aaron Bradley, Compound is a cafe and surf shop selling quality second hand surf gear for bargain prices.
+Compound Surf Espresso in Coolum is a not-for-profit organisation whose profits go to Christian Surfers Australia.
+Run by local surfers Abe Andrews and Aaron Bradley, Compound is a cafe and surf shop selling quality second-hand surf gear for bargain prices.
 It’s definitely a hangout for local surfers, so if you’re looking for a wave, take a seat at the ‘espresso bar’ and you’ll likely get all the tips on where the best surf is.

-Food/other drinks: Cold press juice, gourmet wraps, Bircher muesli bowls plus a self-serve toast bar.
+Food/other drinks: Cold press juice, homebaked muffins and banana bread plus a self-serve toast bar.

 Aaron’s tip on what to do with a day on the Sunshine Coast?
 “Definitely climb Mount Coolum so you can get a look at the whole coastline.
 Check out a few cafes and then go for a swim at Sunshine Beach in one of the bays.”